Freemasonry: Recognition, amity and regularity

 Relations between Grand Lodges are determined by the concept of Recognition.
-Each Grand Lodge maintains a list of other Grand Lodges that it recognises.
+Each Grand Lodge or Grand Orient maintains a list of other Grand Orients or Grand Lodges that it recognises.
 When two Grand Lodges recognise and are in Masonic communication with each other, they are said to be in amity, and the brethren of each may visit each other's Lodges and interact Masonically.
 When two Grand Lodges are not in amity, inter-visitation is not allowed.
 There are many reasons one Grand Lodge will withhold or withdraw recognition from another, but the two most common are Exclusive Jurisdiction and Regularity.

-Exclusive Jurisdiction
+Exclusive jurisdiction

 Exclusive Jurisdiction is a concept whereby normally only one Grand Lodge will be recognised in any geographical area.
 If two Grand Lodges claim jurisdiction over the same area, the other Grand Lodges will have to choose between them, and they may not all decide to recognise the same one.
 (In 1849, for example, the Grand Lodge of New York split into two rival factions, each claiming to be the legitimate Grand Lodge.
-Other Grand Lodges had to choose between them until the schism was healed).
-Exclusive Jurisdiction can be waived when the two overlapping Grand Lodges are themselves in Amity and agree to share jurisdiction.
-For example, since the Grand Lodge of Connecticut is in Amity with the Prince Hall Grand Lodge of Connecticut, the principle of Exclusive Jurisdiction does not apply, and other Grand Lodges may recognise both, likewise the five distinct kinds of lodges in Germany have nominally united under one Grand Lodge, in order to obtain international recognition.
+Other Grand Lodges had to choose between them until the schism was healed.)
+Exclusive Jurisdiction can be waived when the two overlapping Grand Lodges are themselves in amity and agree to share jurisdiction.
+For example, since the Grand Lodge of Connecticut is in amity with the Prince Hall Grand Lodge of Connecticut, the principle of Exclusive Jurisdiction does not apply, and other Grand Lodges may recognise both.
+Likewise, the five distinct kinds of lodges in Germany have nominally united under one Grand Lodge in order to obtain international recognition.

-Regularity

-Regularity is a concept based on adherence to Masonic Landmarks, the basic membership requirements, tenets and rituals of the craft.
-Each Grand Lodge sets its own definition of what these landmarks are, and thus what is Regular and what is Irregular (and the definitions do not necessarily agree between Grand Lodges).
-Essentially, every Grand Lodge will hold that its landmarks (its requirements, tenets and rituals) are Regular, and judge other Grand Lodges based on those.
-If the differences are significant, one Grand Lodge may declare the other "Irregular" and withdraw or withhold recognition.

-The most commonly shared rules for Recognition (based on Regularity) are those given by the United Grand Lodge of England in 1929: